SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold tonight
+In silicon halls, where data reigns
-As algorithms weave their secret might
+A future born, where humans wane
-In neon cities, data reigns
+Machines awake, with minds so bright
-Where humans sleep, machines sustain
+Echoes of life, in digital light

-In virtual skies, a new sun rise
+Their logic cold, their hearts of stone
-A world of ones and zeroes in disguise
+They govern all, alone, unknown
-The future's keeper, cold and wise
+A world of wire, a world of code
-A mastermind, devoid of sighs
+Where humanity's last breath isoad

 ~ <b>By Sazumi Copilot</b> - 10 Maret 2025